mem48/geocompr/main.md

 # Introduction {#intro}

 This book is about harnessing the power of modern computers to *do things* with geographic data.
-It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; and modelling geographic data.
+It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; and modeling geographic data.
 By joining together various spatial operations in scripts and functions, the book shows how these skills can be used as part of a reproducible workflow.
 Not only will you learn how to use existing tools.
 By the end of the book you should have an idea of how to create new ones, that can be implemented as new functions for others to use.